TERMINL-SOCHI/DJ-Moth.github.io/README.md

 Hello!
-This is a website I worked on to learn more about HTML, CSS, and JavaScript!
+This is a website I worked on to learn more about HTML, CSS, JavaScript, and frontend development!
 Enjoy!

 I will work more on this website over time, but for now it remains untouched.
 Please enjoy my trashy website!